If you want my team to help with your SEO & Content, click here.

 With MOFU content, you can reach people closer to making a purchase.
-It can help you target customers in the consideration phase - researching options and trying to pick the best one.
+It can help you target customers in the consideration phase—those researching options and trying to pick the best one.

-If you find them there and help them make a decision, they’ll be more likely to choose you.
+If you can meet them where they are and help them make a decision, they’ll be more likely to choose you.

 Isn’t that what you want?

 I'm Account Manager at Scalecrush.
 You'll find me here talking about my no-nonsense approach to content marketing.

 Marketing gurus are lying to you.
 Am I?

 Not sure what the next move is?
 Not sure which guru to trust (hint: none)?
 Time for some marketing self-defense.

 Evidence-Based Marketing Findings

 In your Inbox, every other week.
 Most B2B Marketing isn't effective.
 Here's an opportunity to take yours to the next level.